 Things to Do in April

 As mentioned above, April is one of the best months of the year for hiking and backpacking the Grand Canyon, so that’s the number one recommended thing to do if you visit in April.
 The combination of the temperate weather, lack of major crowds, and less likelihood of winter storms make this month almost perfect for descending into the warmer areas of the canyon and then ascending back to the cooler temperatures on the rim.
 There are a plethora of options that range from single night weekend trips to journeying deep into the canyon and having much of the landscape to yourself.
-Backcountry camping permits are required for backpacking which are very competitive in April, and you’ll want hiking crampons for hiking or backpacking due to icy trails lingering from winter storms (permits and crampons are included on guided tours.)
-All other tours, including rafting, are also recommended in April: helicopter tours, fixed wing tours, sightseeing tours, Colorado River rafting tours, and bicycle tours.
+Backcountry camping permits are required for backpacking which are very competitive in April, and you’ll probably want hiking crampons for hiking or backpacking due to icy trails lingering from winter storms (permits and crampons are included on guided tours.)